 \section{Methodology}

-Motivated by the key challenges of the existing budget-driven selective PEFT methodologies, highlighted in Sections~\ref{sec:intro} and \ref{sec:related_works}, we propose \sparseft, an iterative approach for calculating the parameter importance and incrementally selecting the top parameters for each training iteration.
-Figure~\ref{fig:teaser} illustrates the workings of \sparseft.
-In this work, we introduce the terms \textit{scalar parameter} and \textit{tensor parameter}, where we refer to individual entries in the weight matrices as scalar parameters and the whole weight matrix as the tensor parameter.
+Motivated by the key challenges of the existing selective PEFT methodologies highlighted in Sections~\ref{sec:intro} and \ref{sec:related_works}, we propose \sparseft, an iterative approach for calculating the parameter importance and incrementally selecting the top parameters for each training iteration.
+We introduce the terms \textit{scalar parameter} and \textit{tensor parameter}, where we refer to individual entries in the weight matrices as scalar parameters and the whole weight matrix itself as the tensor parameter.
 For instance, a tensor parameter in a BERT~\cite{devlin2018bert} model can be the query matrix of an attention head.
 The query matrix has $\frac{d^2}{n}$ scalar parameters where $d$ is the hidden dimension, and $n$ is the number of attention heads.
-We also formulate a common selective PEFT method as a heuristic function combined with a selection strategy.
-We identify three common selection strategies -- (1) static-$\mathcal{S}$, where the initial set of selected parameters according to the heuristic are reused throughout training, (2) repeat-$\mathcal{S}$, where we use the heuristic repeatedly at each training step to find a (potentially) new selected set, and (3) increment-$\mathcal{S}$ where we accumulate the selected set over the training iterations.
-These selection strategies are illustrated in Figure \ref{fig:teaser}.
-Existing selective PEFT methods use static-$\mathcal{S}$, and \sparseft uses increment-$\mathcal{S}$.
-We provide results for repeat-$\mathcal{S}$ as baselines for comparison.
+We also formulate a selective PEFT method as a heuristic function combined with a selection strategy.
+We identify three common selection strategies -- (1) Static-S, where the initial set of parameters, selected according to the heuristic, is reused throughout training; (2) repeat-S, where we use the heuristic repeatedly at each training step to find a (potentially) new selected set, and (3) increment-S where we accumulate the selected set over the training iterations, guided by the heuristic.
+These selection strategies are illustrated in Figure~\ref{fig:teaser}.
+Existing selective PEFT methods use static-S, \sparseft uses increment-S, while repeat-S is treated as a baseline for comparison.

-\subsection{Determining Scalar Importance}
+\subsection{Determining scalar importance}

-Evaluating the scalar importance (\textit{i.e.} importance of scalar parameters) of a neural network has always been a pivotal step in model pruning~\cite{molchanov2019importance, cheng2023survey}.
+Evaluating the scalar importance (\textit{i.e.,}\ importance of scalar parameters) of a neural network has always been a pivotal step in model pruning~\cite{molchanov2019importance, cheng2023survey}.
 For a given neural model, parameterized with $\theta$, we calculate an importance function $f: \mathbb{R}^2 \rightarrow \left[0, \infty\right]$ that measures a real-valued importance for each parameter given its value $\theta^{i}$ and the gradient, $\nabla_{\theta^i}$.
 Formally, we define the parameter importance function (also referred to as the heuristic function):